 The impact of fraud on today’s businesses and organizations is staggering.
 Just take a look at these examples pulled from headlines.

 The activities of such fraudsters can be tough to detect—especially by companies with far-reaching global operations and multiple shared services centers.
-In its 2018 Report to the Nations, the Association of Certified Fraud Examiners (ACFE) says the typical organization loses 5 percent of its revenues to fraud each year – an estimated $4 trillion dollars industry-wide.
+In its 2020 Report to the Nations, the Association of Certified Fraud Examiners (ACFE) says the typical organization loses 5 percent of its revenues to fraud each year—an estimated $4.5 trillion industry-wide.

-Most scams last a median of 16 months before being detected, ACFE says, and only about 1 percent of them are uncovered via IT controls.
-What’s more, almost half the organizations that fall victim to fraud fail to recover their losses.
+Most scams last a median of 14 months before being detected, ACFE says, and only about 1 percent of them are uncovered via IT controls in the U.S. What’s more, almost half the organizations that fall victim to fraud fail to recover their losses.